madebysource/pho-devstack/docs/getting-started.md

 1. Edit files in ```src/```, build will run automatically and page will be reloaded in browser(s)

 When you're finished, press ```Ctrl + C``` to quit build system.

+For a production build, run ```gulp --gulpfile gulpfile-production.js```.
+You can use this command in your CI or deploy script.

 ## More information